 Cruise the calm, protected waters of Prince William Sound and come face to face with tidewater glaciers plus an amazing array of wildlife on Phillips Cruises & Tours.
 This longtime operator offers up-close views of glaciers, wildlife, mountains and the rugged beauty of Prince William Sound in one afternoon—which plenty of people say was the highlight of their vacation.

 Founder Brad Phillips pioneered glacier cruising in Prince William Sound back in the ‘50’s and his dream of sharing the beauty of Prince William Sound in a comfortable, informative manner has become a top attraction for both visitors and locals in Alaska.
-They pride themselves on their incredibly friendly crew, and the way that passengers can learn the history of the region from a US Forest Service Ranger as the Captain navigates through the fjords, looking for the best wildlife viewing opportunities while on the way to see the many glaciers found in Prince William Sound.
+They pride themselves on their incredibly friendly crew, and the way that passengers can learn the history of the region from the Captain as he navigates through the fjords, looking for the best wildlife viewing opportunities while on the way to see the many glaciers found in Prince William Sound.

 Their tours are a good fit for a variety of travelers: nature lovers, birders, young and old, couples or families.
 They also do corporate team-building charters, as well as weddings or family reunions.

-Both company’s vessels are catamarans.
+All three of the company’s vessels are catamarans.
 The Klondike Express is the fastest, largest, and most luxurious high-speed catamaran in Alaska, and, the Glacier Quest was just updated in 2012.
 The newest addition, The Bravest, was added to their fleet in 2019.
 Even better, there's no seasickness—guaranteed—or the price paid for the cruise will be refunded.

 Their signature tour is the 26 Glacier Cruise, which has been running since 1987.
 You’ll ride aboard the Klondike Express catamaran, which zips you from Whittier deep into Prince William Sound.
-During the 5-hour tour—which includes a hot lunch—travels over 140 miles, cruising to the face of Surprise Glacier in Harriman Fjord, explore, Barry Arm and College Fjord where you'll see more tidewater glaciers.
+During the 5.5-hour tour—which includes a hot lunch—travels over 160 miles, cruising to the face of Harvard Glacier in College Fjord, explore tranquil Esther Passage and breathtaking Blackstone Bay where you'll see more tidewater glaciers.
 Routes vary due to weather conditions.